 What kind of grades and test scores will I need to attain admission to the graduate programs in Pharmacy Administration?

 Grades/test scores are not the only criterion for admission; applicants are evaluated based on GPA (3.0 or above preferred), some work experience, and an aptitude for higher education.

 You should take the GRE exam.
 You are recommended to take the GRE exam at least 2 months before the application deadline of February 1, so that your scores arrive on time.
 The computerized GRE Exam now can be taken almost daily at exam sites all across the US.
 To find a site near you, please visit the GRE website.
-We expect a minimum score of 1,000 on the combined verbal and quantitative sections of the GRE exam for you to apply.
+We expect applicants to achieve at least a 50% on either section of the exam.
 Please note, that this is a minimum requirement and admission and/or aid will depend on the number of applications we receive and the quality of these applicants.
 We recommend that you study for these exams before taking one.

 If you are an international student, you need to also take the TOEFL exam.
 International applicants must submit official TOEFL test scores and meet the minimum University requirements (minimum 550 paper-based, minimum 213 computer-based, and minimum 79 Internet-based).
 Students are exempt from the TOEFL if they have completed their degree from Australia, the Bahamas, Belize, The British Isles, English-speaking Canadian provinces, the Fiji Islands, Jamaica, Liberia, New Zealand, Sierra Leone, South Africa, Trinidad, the United States, the Virgin Islands, the West Indies or Zimbabwe.
 Individuals lacking fluency in speaking English will be requested to take English language courses.